yellowmessenger/documentation/docs/cookbooks/voice-as-channel/transfertoagent.md

 ### Step 2: Design flows to transfer calls

-To streamline customer support for your voice bots, you can incorporate the mentioned flows from the above mentioned [scenarios](#ex).
+To streamline customer support for your voice bots, you can incorporate flows from the above mentioned [scenarios](#ex).

 #### 1. Flow to transfer a call to an agent when the fallback limit exceeds